Politics & International Affairs

 Students in this program will develop the following skills:

-- Quantitative literacy (ability to calculate, interpret and present statistical data using statistical software programs)
+- Ability to interpret and present data

 Are there extracurricular activities?